How to get clear skin and stop breakouts

 • Use skin-care products (such as cleansers and moisturizers) and cosmetics that are oil-free and non-comedogenic.
 If you wear make-up and apply skin care products, make sure they’re not making your acne worse.

 • Get help.
-If you haven’t already, talking with a dermatologist about your skin will help you determine how best to care for it, reduce or eliminate breakouts, and have clear, healthy skin for years to come.
+If you haven’t already, talking with a dermatology provider about your skin will help you determine how best to care for it, reduce or eliminate breakouts, and have clear, healthy skin for years to come.

 CUSTOMIZED SKIN TREATMENT